AdrianMuntean/Productivity/README.md

   * Scripts for repetitive tasks
   * Links with articles that focus on productivity

-Everyone is welcome to contribute
+Everyone is welcomed to contribute